abpio/abp-commercial-docs/en/Modules/chat.md

 An icon that shows unread message count of the user and leads to chat page when clicked is added to navigation menu.

 ![chat-page](../images/chat-icon.png)

-## Options

-This module doesn't define any option.

 ## Internals